 Sapa is an unmissable town in the far north of Vietnam, surrounded by amazing mountains and hill-tribe villages in the most stunning scenery.
 The bus routes, with times and prices, are shown in the tables below – just click on the BOOK button to book your bus ticket.

 Soft seat limousine bus with 28 seats.

 9 seater limousine minibus with comfortable reclining seats and personal USB chargers

+Don't miss the opportunity for eating local dishes while you're there too.
+The far north is great for food, but our stand-out choice is the Hill Station in Sapa Town, which serves some truly amazing Hmong dishes in a fabulous setting: a beautiful restaurant constructed in wood and stone, with an open fire, and amazing views straight onto Fansipan mountain.
+You can sit on the floor Hmong style, or opt for a more comfortable (for some) table and chairs.
 Make sure you try their dried buffalo - perhaps with some local Hmong plum wine.
 Fabulous!
 The Hill Station also make a big effort to support the local communities (minority hill tribes), so it is worth supporting them for that reason too.